gDev95/tigerhacks-alexa-api/README.md

 # tigerhacks-alexa-api
-An custom skill for Amazon's Alexa usable with Amazon Echo and Amazon Dot.
+A custom skill for Amazon's Alexa usable with Amazon Echo and Amazon Dot.
-My Team at Mizzou's TigerHack 2k17 build.
-We binded it with Google's Firebase Real-Time Database to store information such as notes and projects which ReactJS retrives and renders on the our dev sever.
+We created this project during TigerHacks 2017 at the University of Missouri - Columbia.
+Our intention is to help journalist to be able to take notes without writing.
+Alexa can store all notes they may need to take onto our Firebase server.
+We render all notes from the server in real-time to a website (currently only in localhost) where notes can be reviewed and deleted.

+The repo for the website can be found here: https://github.com/bpallares/Tigerhacks2017

 Credits to Boris Pallares, Alex Andrei, Zhuocheng Shang and Marouen Helali.